-Management's operational focus during FY2020 (when not COVID-19 restrained) was on improving plant performance and operational reliability.
-Mill throughput was increased to above nameplate design levels, while numerous studies were conducted into improving the oxidation rate through BIOX[®].
-At the date of this report several designed changes have been implemented in BIOX[®] and management is confident it has developed new protocols that will deliver consistently higher BIOX[®] oxidation rates (and hence better gold recoveries) over the medium to long term.
+Management's operational focus during FY2021 (when not COVID-19 restrained) was on improving plant performance and operational reliability.
+Mill throughput was maintained above nameplate design levels, while numerous modifications to the BIOX[®] circuit improved oxidation levels and the general performance of the BIOX[®] circuit.